 Owing to its large atomic radius, which is the largest of the halogens, iodine also has a very low ionisation energy and electron affinity.
 This means that compared to other halogens, it does not have high reactivity with many elements or compounds.
 Despite this, it has formed a variety of organic and inorganic compounds, which can be classified as:

-What is Iodine Used For?
+What Is Iodine Used For?

 Iodine was first chemically isolated from seaweed and identified by Bernard Courtois in 1811.
 Courtois originally intended to extract potassium compounds from the seaweed ash; but he accidentally discovered iodine when he further processed the ash by adding sulphuric acid to it, causing the mixture to produce a violet-coloured cloud.

-- Medical Uses
+Medical Uses of Iodine

 The first medical application of iodine was introduced in the 1820s as a treatment for syphilis.
 Since then, it has become mainly used as an antiseptic for first aid purposes as well as for surgical preparations.
 Iodine is a very potent antiseptic because it can kill microbial organisms, whether eukaryotes or prokaryotes.
 As such, it is a common product in the medicine cabinets of households, clinics, and hospitals.